-It is well established that smoke-free living and regular physical activity are good for your health.
-The data show again the deep interconnectedness of income and physical health.
-Lack of income reduces our ability to cope.
-Taking part in regular physical activity and living smoke-free can be insurmountable when faced with the day-today challenges of living in poverty.
+It is well established that great opportunities for health can come from lifestyle choices such as deciding to not smoke and to exercise regularly.
+This is where we see again the deep interconnectedness of income and physical health.
+Maintaining a healthy ability to cope and to make healthy lifestyle choices can be insurmountable when faced with the day-to-day challenges of living in poverty.

-Regular physical activity can be very difficult to prioritize based on life circumstances and pressures.
-Also, most forms of physical activity necessitate the economic costs of time and money, which are often unaffordable for people living in poverty.
-Prioritizing health when living moment-by-moment in extreme material deprivation is often simply impossible.
+Although it is a lifestyle choice, exercise can be very difficult to prioritize based on life circumstances and pressures.
+Also, exercise necessitates the economic costs of time and money, which are often unaffordable for people living in poverty.
+Prioritizing healthy lifestyle choices when living moment-bymoment in extreme material deprivation is often simply impossible.
 Social and economic resources make it easier to make the "healthy choice the easy choice".